CompuTec/computec-docs/docs/processforce/user-guide/quality-control/test-protocols/quality-plan.md

 Choose a Quality Plan in the Quality Plan tab.

-To use the option, check the Create QC Tests Pool checkbox and then the Parameters from Quality Plan in the Test Protocol form, QC Test/QC Pool Par.
-Tab (the function can be used along with Auto Create QC Test /QC Test Pool option from the same tab).

-Then, choose a Quality Plan in the Quality Plan tab.

 ![Quality Control Plan Tab](./media/quality-plan/quality-plan-tab.webp)

+To use the option:

+1. Navigate to the Quality Plan tab within the Test Protocol form and choose the applicable Quality Plan.
+2. Enable the Create QC Tests Pool checkbox and the Parameters from Quality Plan option in the QC Test/QC Pool Par. tab.
+These options can also be used alongside the Auto Create QC Test/QC Test Pool feature in the same tab.
-You can then choose if the Quality Plan is active.
+3. Once the Quality Plan is selected, you can specify whether it is active.

-Use for – defines which value is taken under consideration when choosing Business Partners to be affected by the specific Quality Plan (either QC Qualification Code or QC Rating; values assigned in Business Partner Master Data, General tab)
+4. Use the "Use for" field to determine whether Business Partners are identified based on their QC Qualification Code or QC Rating.
+These values are set in the Business Partner Master Data under the General tab.

-You can define BP Qualification Code or BP Qualification Rating range.
-Business Partners within this range are affected by the specific Quality Plan.
+5. Specify the range for Business Partner Qualification Code or Rating.
+Business Partners within this defined range will be subject to the Quality Plan.

-The screenshot above shows the configuration, meaning that Quality Plan 01 applies to Item Product-A from Business Partners with BP Qualification Code within the range of A to C. This plan defines how many samples of Item Product-A delivered from this Business Partner are to be tested for a specific Batch size and the ratio of pass/failed tests for a Batch to pass.
+The configuration shown in the screenshot demonstrates that Quality Plan 01 applies to Item Product-A for Business Partners with QC Qualification Codes ranging from A to C. This plan outlines the required number of samples to be tested for specific batch sizes and the ratio of passed to failed tests necessary for the batch to pass Quality Control.

+---
+The Quality Plan feature is a critical tool for maintaining high standards of quality control.
+Whether for internal production or supplier quality assurance, this feature empowers businesses to ensure consistent product quality and build trust with partners and customers.
+With its structured approach and customization options, the Quality Plan functionality is a cornerstone for achieving excellence in quality management.